 The Event Analysis view offers most of the features that are available in both the Navigate view and the Events view.
 Similar to the Navigate view, there is a view into meta keys and meta values for logs, endpoints, and packets.
 Like the Events view, an events list shows events listed in the order by time, and you can view the raw event, related meta data, and a reconstruction of an event.
 The Event Analysis reconstruction has some helpful cues to identify points of interest in a reconstruction.
 See Analyzing Raw Events and Metadata in the Event Analysis View

-The following figure shows the initial Event Analysis view with a tooltip that provides examples of queries.
+The following figure shows the initial Event Analysis view with a section that provides examples of queries.

 Access the Event Analysis View (Version 11.1 and Later)